sveri/closp/README.md

 ## Minor features.

-* Miniprofiler <https://github.com/yeller/clojure-miniprofiler> example in `routes\user.clj -> admin-page function`.
-The profiler is enabled in development only
 * Namspace support: Add `-n name.space` option to `lein new closp projectname` to provide a namespace for the source files.
 * Support for flash messages with global flash div